Jaxon automates the process of creating training data for AI.

 Given a classification algorithm, there is a direct correlation between the number of labeled examples provided for training and the resulting accuracy of the classification model, but labeled training data is difficult and expensive to acquire at scale.

-Jaxon augments a small number of manual Ground Truth labels (approximately 1% of the overall dataset) to synthesize labels for the remainder of the training data, thus creating a larger training dataset.
+Jaxon augments a small number of manual Ground Truth labels to synthesize labels for the remainder of the training data, thus creating a larger training dataset.
 While a training dataset comprised of 100% Ground Truth labels is ideal for optimal F1, incorporating synthetic labels dramatically reduces the number of manual labels needed for a classifier and still yields an ultimate classifier accuracy comparable to that of a classifier trained on a 100% Ground Truth dataset.

-Substantial labeling headway can often be made using simple "common sense" heuristics that represent human knowledge while requiring minimal human involvement.
-Jaxon leverages ensembling techniques, such as Snorkel, to appropriately combine human-provided heuristics in the form of regular expressions with cutting-edge machine learning models.
+Jaxon leverage ensembling techniques, such as Snorkel, to appropriately combine human-provided heuristics in the form of regular expressions with cutting-edge machine learning models.
 These work together to label large datasets automatically and improve training outcomes.
 Our hybrid approach allows human understanding to augment machine learning and let the machines do the heavy lifting, resulting in a powerful combination.